Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 \section{Intrinsic Reconstruction and Inevitability}

 The preceding section described what filtered representation theory can \emph{see}: the rigid core of a phase and its structure up to canonical boundary collapse.
 In this section we address the complementary question of \emph{reconstruction}.
 If two algebraic phases give rise to the same filtered representation data, must they already agree up to intrinsic equivalence?
 Or can distinct phases be indistinguishable at the level of representations?
-We show that, under the finite-depth assumptions of Algebraic Phase Theory, the visible data determines a unique phase, and no additional choice of structure is possible.
+We show that, under the finite-depth assumptions of Algebraic Phase Theory, the visible data determines a phase up to intrinsic equivalence within the finite-depth reconstruction framework considered here.